pollyweb-org/pollyweb-docs/9 😃 Talkers/50 🤔 Prompts/2 ✏️ Input specs/14 😶 Input emojis.md

     ```yaml
     Format: CONFIRM
-    Message: 😕 Are you OK?
+    Statement: 😕 Are you OK?
     ```

     ---